EdwardBetts/osm-wikidata/README.md

 Once the matching process is complete a 'view match candidates' link will appear.
 The matching is based on names and English Wikipedia categories.

+### One-to-one between OSM and Wikidata

+With this system the aim is for a single OSM entity to link to one Wikidata item.
+Many geographical entities are represented by multiple objects in OSM with the same name, for example dual carriageway bridges are mapped as two roadways, or buildings within a large site like a hospital.

+For bridges with two roadways the system will look for the outline of the bridge tagged with man\_made=bridge and for a hospital or other campus the aim is to tag the way or relation that represents the entire site.

+Some Wikidata items represent geographical entities in multiple locations, for example Space Mountain (Q2306380) represents roller coasters in five different Disney theme parks.
+If each instance of the roller coaster on OSM had the same Wikidata tag there it would not be a one-to-one mapping.

 ### English language Wikipedia categories are used for matching

 The matching system makes use of categories on Wikipedia because the information on Wikidata is incomplete.
 Wikidata includes an import of all Wikipedia including the coordinates, but for a lot of items the 'instance of' property is not set.

 Only Wikidata items with a page on English language Wikipedia are included in the match.
 In the future I'll add support for matching items without a linked